pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1307 Kubernetes

+Throughout the whole day, I have been practicing Kubernetes.
+I have created several applications and configured a local Kubernetes cluster to run them.
+My tasks have involved creating service resources to expose the applications and ConfigMaps to add environment variables.
+For most of these tasks, I have relied on ChatGPT, which has proven to be a valuable tool.
+However, one challenge I have encountered is understanding the underlying reasons behind the actions.
+While I know how to perform certain tasks, grasping the "why" behind them can be more difficult.
+I believe that studying books and reading official technology documentation would provide a better understanding of the underlying concepts.

 #### Day 1304, 05, 06 ChatGPT and Python

 On the weekend, I completed a course on using the ChatGPT API with Python and Jupyter Notebook.